Analysis of expression proteomics data in R

 • Lisa M. Breckels - Cambridge Centre for Proteomcis, University of Cambridge

-• Tom Smith - Bioinformatics Facility, MRC Toxicology Unit, University of Cambridge
+• Tom Smith - MRC Laboratory of Molecular Biology, Cambridge

 Previous instructors include: